Reeth: Community and culture

 Primary education is provided by Reeth Community Primary School, which is engaged in a confederation with nearby Gunnerside Methodist Primary School.
 Pupils then receive secondary education at Richmond School & Sixth Form College.

 In May and June every year Reeth becomes the hub of the Swaledale Festival, a two-week celebration of music and guided walks.
-Unfortunately it had to be cancelled in 2020 owing to Coronavirus.
+This had to be cancelled in 2020 owing to Coronavirus.
 Additionally on the final Wednesday of August the Reeth Show, an agricultural event, is held.
 In 2012 it celebrated its centenary.

 Reeth is also home to the Swaledale Museum, which covers rural history including life and work in the local area of Swaledale and Arkengarthdale within the Yorkshire Dales National Park.

 Amenities

-Village amenities include three public houses (the Black Bull Hotel, the Buck Hotel and the King's Arms), a caravan and camp site, a village shop and post office, two bakeries, a cafe, eleven guest houses variously bed and breakfast or self-catering, two hotels (The Burgoyne Hotel), a community centre, the Evangelical Congregational Church, Reeth Memorial Hall and the Swaledale Museum.
+Village amenities include three public houses (the Black Bull Hotel, the Buck Hotel and The King's Arms Hotel), a caravan and camp site, a village shop and post office, two bakeries, a cafe, eleven guest houses variously bed and breakfast or self-catering, two hotels, a community centre, the Evangelical Congregational Church, Reeth Memorial Hall and the Swaledale Museum.

 One of five National Park Centres for the Yorkshire Dales is located in Reeth.
-The local health establishment is Reeth Medical Centre, which serves more than 200 square miles and more than 1,500 patients.
+The local health establishment is Reeth Medical Centre, which serves more 1,600 patients over an area of 200 mi2.
+In 2021, the medical centre was rated as 24th in England for patient satisfaction, and in 2022, it was ranked as the second best in all of England.

-Reeth is home to the Reeth Dales Craft Centre, there are 12 units containing Artists, an Artisan Cheese Maker, a shoemaker, metalworker and several Fibre Arts outlets supplying wool and yarn related products and accessories, the Craft Bakery has won several awards.
+Reeth is home to the Reeth Dales Craft Centre, there are 12 units containing artists, an artisan cheese-maker, a shoemaker, metalworker and several fibre arts outlets supplying wool and yarn related products and accessories.
+The Craft Bakery has won several awards.

 Religion

 Reeth is home to two churches.
-The current Reeth Methodist Chapel has been in use since 1822, although Methodists have been worshipping in the village since at least 1766.
-The larger Reeth Evangelical Congregational Church is located on the village green.
+The current Reeth Methodist Church has been in use since 1822, although Methodists have been worshipping in the village since at least 1766.
+The Reeth Evangelical Congregational Church is located on the village green.